Alpine-DAV/ascent/src/docs/sphinx/Utilities.rst

 Using VisIt
 ^^^^^^^^^^^
-Starting with 3.0 beta, VisIt supports exporting databases in Conduit Blueprint HDF5 format.
+Starting with 3.0 beta, VisIt supports exporting databases to the Conduit Blueprint HDF5 format.
-With this support, VisIt can serve file format converter from any of the many supported database reader formats to the format that replay can consume.
+With this support, VisIt can serve as file format converter from any of the many supported database reader formats to the format that replay can consume.

-To export in Blueprint format, select export from the file menu:
+To export in Blueprint format, select export from VisIt's File Menu:

 ..  image:: images/export_menu.png
     :width: 50%